Danish schools begin reopening after month-long closure - RFI

 Some parents have opposed the reopening of schools, citing health concerns.
 A petition dubbed "My child is not a guinea pig" has garnered some 18,000 signatures.

-Henrik Wilhelmsen, principal of a school in the Norrebro district said that they "expect quite a lot of children to be kept at home."
+"I think we're all going to be sick at one point and they told us the children are going to be less sick and affected by this virus," said Caroline, the mother.

-Middle and high school students, will continue remote classes and are only expected to return to classrooms on May 10.
+"I think it's good that they're going back to school...
+We need to go back to daily life," she added.

-As of Tuesday, Denmark had 6,691 confirmed cases of the new coronavirus and 299 deaths.
+Middle and high school students will however continue remote classes and are only expected to return to classrooms on May 10.

-The country has banned gatherings of more than 10 people and bars, restaurants, hairdressers, shopping malls and clubs have been closed.
+According to the latest figures on Wednesday morning, Denmark had 6,876 confirmed cases of the new coronavirus and 299 deaths.

 Before Denmark, Austria was the first European country to unveil its roadmap for a return to a "new normal".